-As you can see, we drink coffee a lot of different ways around here.
-We buy pre-ground and whole beans.
-I've been on a mission to figure out how to make black coffee that tastes GOOD for awhile now.
+We drink a lot of coffee.
+Pre-ground, whole beans and K cups.
+I've been on a mission to learn how to make black coffee that tastes GOOD.
+And I've done it!
 We make coffee a ton of ways: big carafes for the whole day or when we have company, and little French press pots when Nate and I have time together before the kids get up.